eslint/rfcs/designs/2018-async-commands/README.md

 ## Summary

 ESLint currently is entirely synchronous.
 The underlying code, `CLIEngine` currently doesn't support any async functions.
 As such, large codebases pay a toll since it requires users to wait for each file ( time O(n) ) to be processed by ESLint.
 There's a large gain to be made if ESLint can offer parallelized tasks so that users can more quickly statically analyze their code.
+This change would also bubble up to the `cli` level for users who don't access the API directly.

 ## Motivation